Bristow, Virginia: Transportation

-Mode of Transport to work
+Mode of transport to work

 According to the ACS 2021 data, 70% of the working population drove alone to work, 7% carpooled, 17% worked at home and 3% took public transport.

 Highway

 Major highways that connect Bristow include Virginia Route 28, Virginia Route 234 and Virginia Route 215.

 Rail

 Bristow is served by the Broad Run/Airport Virginia Railway Express station, which is in southern Bristow on the boarder with Manassas.
 The station offers weekday service to the inner suburbs of Fairfax County, Virginia, Alexandria, Arlington and Washington, D.C.

 Air

 The Manassas Regional Airport is located in the City of Manassas, adjacent to Bristow, and serves the area.
-The airport expects commercial flights to start in 2025.
+The airport expects commercial flights to start in 2027.

-Bike/Walking

-There are numerous mixed use walking/biking paths scattered around the various suburban neighborhoods.